-Grace: This is a free gift from God.
-It is the unmerited and undeserved favor of God to all those who have life so that they may exalt His son Jesus Christ–the one who has paved the way to the Father.
-Because grace is a gift, there is nothing that we as humans can do to earn it.
-And so in this very same way Grace is a common theme in our many ministries and expressions of worship.
+Grace: This is an extraordinary gift bestowed upon us by God, freely given and undeserved.
+It is His unmerited favor extended to all who have life, allowing us to uplift His Son, Jesus Christ, who has opened the path to the Father.
+Since grace is a gift, there is no action or effort we can undertake to earn it.
+And so as we acknowledge and embrace this incredible aspect of God’s character, Grace is also a common theme in our many ministries and expressions of worship here.

 Hmong: The Hmong people are rich in culture, history and are very family-orientated.
-Like the Hebrews in the Old Testament, the Hmong people have a long story of suffering, persecution, courage and triumph that many in the world have yet to know.
-Because of the nature of this history it is only by God’s grace that many Hmong people continue to exist as they do.
-At Grace Hmong Alliance Church, though we largely reach out to the Hmong people, we know there is an ever-growing younger generation that also yearns and seeks to connect with our other brothers and sisters in Christ of all ages and backgrounds.
-Because of this, we are not only limited to Hmong services and devotions, but also English services as well.
-We specialize in what we call “Hmonglish” to channel the Word of God to our older Hmong generation and more younger English-driven generation.
+Similar to the Hebrews in the Old Testament, the Hmong people have a compelling narrative of endurance, persecution, bravery, and triumph that remains unfamiliar to many around the world.
+Given the challenging nature of our history, it is solely by God’s grace that the Hmong people continue to exist as they do today.
+At Grace Hmong Alliance Church, while our primary outreach is to the Hmong community, we recognize the growing presence of a younger generation yearning to connect with fellow brothers and sisters in Christ, irrespective of age or background.
+As a result, we go beyond Hmong-specific services and devotions and also offer English services.
+We specialize in what we refer to as “Hmonglish,” a means of delivering the Word of God that bridges the gap between the older Hmong generation and the more English-oriented younger generation.

 Alliance: The U.S. Christian & Missionary Alliance is part of a Christ-centered global movement of more than 6 million strong.
 Our Acts 1:8 family—inspired by Jesus’ love and empowered by His Spirit—is passionate to bring the Good News about Him to our neighborhoods and eventually to the ends of the earth.

-“The Christian and Missionary Alliance in the United States does not “have” Hmong churches, Vietnamese churches, African churches, Japanese churches, Arabic-speaking churches, and so forth.
+“The Christian and Missionary Alliance in the United States does not “have” Hmong churches, Vietnamese churches, African churches, Japanese churches, Arabic churches, and so forth.
 There is no single corporate entity that possesses local congregations.
 The Church is the Bride of Christ.
-We do not own Englishspeaking churches or Spanish-speaking churches.
+We do not own English-speaking churches or Spanish-speaking churches.
 Yes, The Alliance in the United States is a Spanish-speaking church.
 In some congregations, we speak Creole.
 We are an Arabic-speaking, a Jorai- and Radai-speaking, an Amharic-speaking, a Navajo-speaking, an English-speaking, a Mandarin-speaking, a Cantonese-speaking, and a Japanese-speaking church.
 The U.S. Alliance family is Cambodian, Laotian, Thai, Portuguese, Dakota, and Ojibwa.
-Together we constitute the Alliance family—a remarkable testimony to the power of the gospel to reconcile and bring together a vast array of redeemed men and women in common Christian community and mission” -Rev. Daniel R. Wetzel, CMA Vice President
+Together we constitute the Alliance family—a remarkable testimony to the power of the gospel to reconcile and bring together a vast array of redeemed men and women in common Christian community and mission”